kasir-barati/nestjs-materials/microservices/rabbitmq-topic/README.md

 Here I will try to implement Direct exchange type explained [here](../../.github/docs/rabbitmq/README.md#topicExchangeType).
 So to implement that scenario I need to have these microservices:

+> [!IMPORTANT]
+>
+> If your message does have a validation issue, the you're message will be rejected by the class-validator.
+But the funny part is that you won't see any error in terminal on the receiver part, neither you'll get an error on the sender side :grin:.

 ## Topic exchange scenario

 1. When driver changes.